avinash317-tech/AWS/AWS-S3FileRead/README.md

 	# Code for Reading file from S3 using Java

 		We have a file that is in S3-Bucket and we have to read that file From S3 bucket.
-So we have write a code in S3FileRead.java.
+So we have write a code in S3FileRead.java class.

 		I am going to explain the one method that reads file from S3, Rest of the functions work same.